 - 1. Use the rotary selector to set the current day, month and year. - Touch the > arrow until you have updated all settings.
-A note appears in the display confirming that the setting the setting that the setting that the setting that the setting that the setting the setting that the setting that the setting the setting that the setting the setting the setting the setting that the setting the sett

 A note appears in the display confirming that the initial use has been completed.

 Cleaning the cooking compartment and accessories